danguetta/danguetta.github.io/_pages/teaching/philosophy.md

 There is a delicate balance here - I never want to cross the line and become a tyrant, but if

 ## Slides are not textbooks

-If you can look at my slides and know _exactly_ what I'm going to say in class, then I've produced a textbook, not slides, and the slides are likely to distract from the point I'm trying to make.
+If you can look at my slides and know _exactly_ what I'm going to say in class, then I've produced a textbook, not slides, and they're likely to distract from the point I'm trying to make.
 Ideally, slides are only there to support what I'm saying where needed.

 ## Give a lot, get a lot